Jeymz/certificate-manager/readme.md

 - Allow for creating intermediate CAs
 - Allow more customization regarding certificate types and subjects
 - Alert administrator when certificate is about to expire
-- Enable admins to auto issue new certificates and send to certificate administrator
+- Enable admins to auto issue new certificates and send them to the certificate administrator